css-javascript-toolbox/cjte-advanced-theme-editor/readme.txt

 == Credits ==
 Copyright © 2013, Wipeout Media.

-This CJT extension plugin is based on the jQuery script by Sergei Zaragulov (http://zoomsl.sergeland.ru).
-All licenses and attribution notices are kept intact.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License